rhafer/opencloud/services/notifications/README.md

 The `notification` service can initiate sending emails based on events stored in the configured store that are grouped into a `daily` or `weekly` bucket.
 These groups contain events that get populated e.g. when the user configures `daily` or `weekly` email notifications in his personal settings in the web UI.
 If a user does not define any of the named groups for notification events, no event is stored.

-Grouped events are stored for the TTL defined in `OCIS_PERSISTENT_STORE_TTL`.
+Grouped events are stored for the TTL defined in `OC_PERSISTENT_STORE_TTL`.
 This TTL can either be configured globally or individually for the notification service via the `NOTIFICATIONS_STORE_TTL` envvar.

 Grouped events that have passed the TTL are removed automatically without further notice or sending!